integrated-land-simulator/model_description/descript/matsiro.md

-# 12 Wetland
+# 12 Snow-fed Wetland

-A snow-fed wetland scheme, in which snowmelt can be stored with consideration of subgrid terrain complexity, is incorporated in MATSIRO 6 to represent the wetland-related process in the middle and high latitudes grid with snowmelt (Nitta et al., 2015, 2017).

 ## 12.1 Outline of wetland scheme

-The wetland scheme is integrated into the TOPMODEL submodule, and the flowchart of the wetland scheme is shown in Fig.12-1.
-The wetland scheme has two major effects: 1) the storage of part of the surface water and delay of runoff to rivers and 2) and increase in land surface wetness and hence evaporation in water-limited regimes.
-For the first effect, a tank (“Surface storage” in Fig.12-1) is introduced to temporarily stores part of the surface runoff.
-For the second effect, the outflow from the tank is re-added to the water inflow of the soil surface.
+A snow-fed wetland scheme, in which snowmelt can be stored with consideration of sub-grid terrain complexity, is incorporated as a sub-module of TOPMODEL in MATSIRO 6 to represent the wetland-related process in the middle and high latitudes grid with snowmelt (Nitta et al., 2015, 2017) (Fig. 12-1).
+The wetland scheme has two major effects: 1) the storage of part of the surface water and delay of runoff to rivers, 2) an increase in land surface wetness thus enhancing the evaporation in water-limited regimes.

+With the wetland scheme, when snowmelt occurs, instead of all the generated surface runoff flows directly to the rivers, only a part of the surface runoff flows into the rivers and the remaining part of the surface runoff is stored by the added tank (also known as the snow-fed wetland).
+Then, the stored water in the wetland is then re-added to the water input of soil combining with other kinds of water inputs (Fig. 12-1).
 In the current version, only snow-fed wetlands are considered, and more types of wetland schemes will be added in the future version.

 ![Fig.12-1_flowchart](https://github.com/superqiang-cc/Pic_libs/raw/master/Fig_12-1.jpg)
 Fig.12-1 Flowchart of the wetland scheme in the MATSIRO 6

-## 12.2 Storage of the surface runoff
+## 12.2 Inflow and outflow of the wetland

-With the wetland scheme, when snowmelt occurs, instead of all the generated surface runoff flows directly to the rivers, only a part of the surface runoff flows into the rivers and the remaining part of the surface runoff is stored by the added tank (also known as the snow-fed wetland).
-The ratio of surface runoff that flows directly to the rivers is controlled by parameter $\alpha$.
-Therefore, the actual runoff flows into rivers changes to:
+The inflow of the wetland comes from the fraction of the surface runoff, and its amount is determined by the  tunable parameter $\alpha$.
+The outflow from the wetland is calculated using a time constant $\tau$ and the wetland storage $S$, consequently flowing into the soil surface.
+Therefore, the update of the wetland storage $S$ at each time step can be represented as:

 $$
-Ro=(Ro_{s}+Ro_{i}+Ro_{o})\times \alpha + Ro_{b}
+\frac{dS}{dt}=-\frac{S}{\tau }+(1-\alpha )R_{s}
 $$

-where $\alpha$ is parameter that controls the fraction of the surface runoff and inflow of the wetland; $Ro_{s}$ is the saturation excess runoff (Dunne runoff), $Ro_{i}$ is the infiltration excess runoff (Horton runoff), and $Ro_{o}$ is the overflow of the uppermost soil layer, and all these three are classified as the surface runoff, and $Ro_{b}$ is the groundwater runoff.
-These four components of runoff are calculated based on the TOPMODEL.

-## 12.3 Inflow and outflow of the wetland
+where $R_{s}$ is surface runoff calculated as a total of $Ro_{s}$ (saturation excess runoff), $Ro_{i}$ (infiltration excess runoff), and $Ro_{o}$ (overflow of the uppermost soil layer); $t$ is time; and $\alpha$ and $\tau$ are parameters related to the inflow and outflow of the wetland storage, respectively.

-The inflow of the wetland comes from the fraction of the surface runoff and is determined by the parameter $\alpha$, while the outflow of the wetland is re-added to the water input of soil surface and is determined by a time constant $\tau$.
-Therefore, the update of the wetland storage ($S$) at each time step can be represented as:
+$\tau$ is a spatially dependent time constant, and can be calculated using a function of the standard deviation of elevation above sea level:

 $$
-\frac{dS}{dt}=-\frac{S}{\tau }+(1-\alpha )R_{s}
+\tau =max\left ( \tau _{0}\left \{ 1-min\left [ zsd\left ( x \right ),zsd_{max} \right ]/zsd_{max} \right \}, \Delta t \right \)
 $$

-where $R_{s}$ is surface runoff calculated by the summary of $Ro_{s}$, $Ro_{i}$, and $Ro_{o}$; $t$ is time; and $\alpha$ and $\tau$ are parameters related to the inflow and outflow of the wetland storage, respectively.
+where $\tau _{0}$ is the maximum of the time constant, $zsd$ is the standard deviation of elevation above sea level within each grid at point $x$, and $\Delta t$ is the time step of the model.
+Parameter $zsd$ is a physical parameter calculated by a topography dataset, with a higher spatial resolution than the simulation, and $\tau _{0}   $, $zsd_{max}$, and $\alpha$ are tunable parameters.
+These parameter values were determined based on sensitivity simulations using an offline land model with perturbed parameters; 1 month, 200m, and 0.1 were chosen as the most appropriate values for $\tau _{0}$, $zsd_{max}$, and $\alpha$, respectively (Nitta et al., 2015).

+## 12.3 Storage of the surface runoff

+The ratio of total surface runoff that flows directly to the rivers is controlled by parameter $\alpha$.
+Therefore, the actual runoff flows into rivers $Ro$ changes to:

+$$
+Ro=(Ro_{s}+Ro_{i}+Ro_{o})\times \alpha + Ro_{b}
+$$

+where $\alpha$ is the inflow parameter (see 12.1); $Ro_{s}$ is the saturation excess runoff (Dunne runoff), $Ro_{i}$ is the infiltration excess runoff (Horton runoff), and $Ro_{o}$ is the overflow of the uppermost soil layer, and all these three kinds of runoff make up the total surface runoff, and $Ro_{b}$ is the groundwater runoff (section 7.3).

 ## 12.4 Water input of soil surface

-The outflow of the wetland storage is re-added to the water inflow of the soil surface, combining with the original water input (e.g. precipitation that passes through canopy gaps, water drops from the canopy, and snowmelt water).
-Therefore, the updated soil water input of each time step can be represented as:
+The outflow from the wetland storage is re-added to the water input of the soil surface, combining with the original water input (e.g. precipitation that passes through canopy gaps, water drops from the canopy, and snowmelt water).
+Therefore, the updated soil water input $WI_{soil,total}$ of each time step can be represented as:

 $$
 WI_{soil,total}=WI_{soil,original}+\frac{S}{\tau }\Delta t
 $$

-where $S$ represents the wetland storage, $\tau$ represents the outflow parameter of the wetland, and $\Delta t$ is the time step.
+where $WI_{soil,original}$ is the original soil water input, $S$ represents the wetland storage, $\tau$ represents the outflow parameter of the wetland, and $\Delta t$ is the time step.

-## 12.5 Optimization of the parameters

-Two parameters $\alpha$ and $\tau$, which respectively influence the inflow and outflow of the wetland storage need to be determined.
-$\tau$ is a spatially dependent time constant, and can be calculated using a function of the standard deviation of elevation above sea level:

-$$
-\tau =max(\tau _{0}\left \{1-min\left [ zsd(x), zsd_{max} \right ]/zsd_{max}  \right \},\Delta t)
-$$

-where $\tau _{0}$ is the maximum of the time constant, $zsd$ is the standard deviation of elevation above sea level within each grid at point $x$, and $\Delta t$ is the time step of the model.
-Parameter $zsd$ is a physical parameter calculated by a topography dataset, with a higher spatial resolution than the simulation, and            $\tau _{0}$, $zsd_{max}$, and $\alpha$ are tunable parameters.
-The function and parameter values were determined based on sensitivity simulations using an offline land model with perturbed parameters; 1 month, 200m, and 0.1 were chosen as the most appropriate values for $\tau _{0}$, $zsd_{max}$, and $\alpha$, respectively (Nitta et al., 2015).
 # 13 Tile scheme